 Buddha Belly and Giant Buddha Belly are somewhat cold-hardy, and a mature plant will be more cold-resistant than a young one.
 In some cases, they can survive temperatures as low as 20º F. But generally, Bambusa varieties are tropical or subtropical, so they will not thrive in climates that experience prolonged freezing.

 Dwarf Buddha Belly bamboo is going to be less cold-hardy.
-For this reason, the dwarf variety is more popular in places like Florida and Southern California where it’s not likely to freeze.
-But a little overnight frost, just a couple of times year, probably won’t kill it.
+For this reason, the dwarf variety is more suitable for places like Florida and Southern California, where it’s not likely to freeze.
+But a little overnight frost, just a couple of times a year, probably won’t kill it.

 Why is my Buddha Belly growing without bulbous culms?